saphanaacademy/Spatial/ESRI_S4HANA/exercises/preReqs.md

 This exercise involves the use of different SAP products that require specific licenses in a non-trial scenario.
 Please contact your Account Executive or Partner Manager for any licensing information.

+There are costs associated with running the trial S/4HANA system and those will come from the landscape providers.
+More information is provided in the videos which are referenced below.

 ## More Help & FAQ

 For more info on using the S/4HANA trial and the SAP Cloud Appliance Library, and for more help while working on this exercise, please see [this help page.](genHelp.md)